dmitryalex2012/libraryOnLaravel/README_NIX_LIBRARY.md

     Perform migration and seeding.
 9. Make link to "storage" directory using "php artisan storage:link" command (used for image files loading).
 10. For perform authentication using socials network:
-    - install Socialite package using "composer require laravel/socialite" command;
     - make "localhost" as initial domain and "libraryOnLaravel.loc" as destination domain in aliases of openserver.
+11. For realization API endpoints:
+    - install plugin Swagger 3 using " composer require "darkaonline/l5-swagger:7.* ";
+    - run the command " php artisan vendor:publish --provider "L5Swagger\L5SwaggerServiceProvider" " for
+        publishing L5-Swagger's config and view files into your project;
+    - generate interactive documentation using "php artisan l5-swagger:generate".

 P. S.
 1. (For item 7) Setting for mail sending (set "tls" instead of "ssl"):